Jean-Tinland/simple-bar/README.md

 After cloning the project, simply activate "simple-bar-index-jsx" in Übersicht's widgets list.

-### Refreshing yabai workspaces widget
+## Refresh bar on workspace change

-The widgets for displaying yabai workspaces aren't refreshing automatically.
+The widgets for displaying yabai workspaces aren't refreshing automatically.\
 To refresh them, you can add these lines utilizing [yabai's signals](https://github.com/koekeishiya/yabai/wiki/Commands#automation-with-rules-and-signals) at the end of `.yabairc`:

 ```sh
 yabai -m signal --add event=space_changed \